apereo/cas/developer/Contributor-Guidelines.md

 - The patch fails to pass automated unit or integration tests.
 - The patch fails to adhere to the project's styleing guidelines.
+- The patch fails to provide adequate unit or integration tests for the proposed changes.
+- The patch fails to provide an explanation or objective for the proposed changes.
 - The patch has remained stale for quite a while without any sign of contributor activity.
 - The patch modifies system behavior without consensus, collective feedback or internal validation as unit or integration tests.
 - The patch modifies a large number files, more than one could practically review in a timely manner.